mistersouza/quiz/README.md

 ## Credits

 ● Sure, I've been the sole architect handling the planning, design, and code, but I couldn't have made it happen without a few trusty allies.
 And to be honest, I wouldn't have it any other way.
 The teamwork and camaraderie in the world of programming are some of the things I value most on this journey

+### Thanks

++ David Calikes, Code Institute Cohort Facilitator.
+  + Positive and Uplifting.
+David's Always available and boosts my confidence time we chat.
++ Oluwafemi Medale, Code Institute Mentor.
+  + Bugs terminator.
+He always make times, when there's no time at all.
++ Chat GPT, Mister know it all.
+  + Documenting King.
+Not always correct, but frequently inspiring.